 Trim the height to get it just right.
 So the hatch slides over properly.
 You can power sand the bottom piece to get it right.
 Or re-cut if the correction is large.

 Then give it a light sand and she's ready for varnish.

 I know there are a lot of varnish afficionados out there- I am not one of them.
 But I know this works for me.
 I lay 4 heavy coats of this stuff down and I am good for a few years.

-And here she is - new doors, with a cool, two-tone effect of Birch with Teak trim on the door.
+And here she is all finished - the new doors give a cool, two-tone effect of Birch with Teak trim on the door.